 Finally, CBD oil won’t leave you feeling groggy when you wake up the next morning.

 One of the most widely studied medicinal marijuana treatments is its therapeutic effects on epileptic patients – children in particular – and the results are astounding.
-Many patients using THC or CBD-enriched THC have seen reduction in epileptic seizures.
+Many patients using THC or CBD-enriched THC have seen a reduction in epileptic seizures.

 According to this study, 11% of patients under treatment reduced seizures to none, and 42% of patients saw an 80% decrease in frequency!

-CBD has been proven effective in endocrine regulation which impacts proper energy levels, the body’s response to stress by lowering cortisol levels, and even addressing appetite which means it could be an effective weight loss treatment or intervention for obese patients.
+CBD has been proven effective in endocrine regulation which impacts proper energy levels, the body’s response to stress by lowering cortisol levels and even addressing appetite which means it could be an effective weight-loss treatment or intervention for obese patients.

 Contrary to its sister plant THC which is known to induce a serious case of the munchies, CBD can actually be an effective appetite suppressant.
-With that said, CBD also has potential to prevent type 2 diabetes as it helps to control blood sugar.
+With that said, CBD also has the potential to prevent type 2 diabetes as it helps to control blood sugar.
 Read more about balancing hormones naturally.